 You may think that all diamonds are white, but they vary greatly in their degree of whiteness.
-Most of the diamonds we see actually have a slight yellow colour.
+Most of the diamonds we see actually have a slight yellow color.

-Although we describe this characteristic of diamonds as their colour, what we are actually measuring is their lack of colour.
-A totally colourless diamond is very rare, highly sought after, and very expensive.
-However there are plenty of diamonds that have so little colour that it is undetectable to the naked eye.
+Although we describe this characteristic of diamonds as their color, what we are actually measuring is their lack of color.
+A totally colorless diamond is very rare, highly sought after, and very expensive.
+However there are plenty of diamonds that have so little color that it is undetectable to the naked eye.

-The colour grade of a diamond is given using an alphabetic scale as follows:
+The color grade of a diamond is given using an alphabetic scale as follows:

 |N-Z||Strong noticeable colour|

-Colour grades D-F are very rare and extremely expensive.
-Looking for a diamond with a colour grade G-J is a good option as they will be more affordable, but the colour is hardly noticeable to the naked eye.
+Color grades D-F are very rare and extremely expensive.
+Looking for a diamond with a color grade G-J is a good option as they will be more affordable, but the color is hardly noticeable to the naked eye.